carjed/mutif-browser/README.md

 # mutif-browser

 ## Overview
-The Sequence Motif Mutation Browser is a tool used for finding and comparing genome-wide relative mutation rates between different k-mers in the human genome.
+The Sequence Motif Mutation Browser is a tool used for finding and comparing genome-wide relative mutation rates of k-mers in the human genome.
+It is built on the R statistical computing environment using [Shiny](http://shiny.rstudio.com/).

+If you use mutif in your research, please cite the following paper:

+*citation goes here*

 To select a mutation category to examine, choose from the Category dropdown menu.